xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

     1. Predicting the Gram-Schmidt sequence \( \|b_i^*\| \) during BKZ 2.0 reduction.
     2. Estimating the block sizes required to achieve a target Hermite factor.

-### The Dimension for free

-In recent advancements, Ducas introduces a significant improvement in lattice sieving algorithms through the "dimension for free" technique {{< cite "ducas2018shortest" >}}.
-This approach leverages the observation that short lattice vectors generated during sieving in lower dimensions can be reused to accelerate sieving in higher dimensions.
-By projecting and reusing these vectors across multiple dimensions, the algorithm effectively reduces the computational overhead without compromising accuracy.
-This method achieves a practical speedup of up to 10x in mid-range dimensions (e.g., 70–80), making sieving competitive with enumeration-based methods.
-Additionally, it bridges the gap between theoretical efficiency and practical applicability, providing a robust framework for solving the Shortest Vector Problem (SVP) in dimensions previously deemed infeasible.
-These insights suggest a potential paradigm shift where sieving, historically slower, could surpass enumeration in both speed and scalability for cryptographic security estimates.

 {{< references >}}